jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 issues, tune core functional capabilities, and patch cybersecurity vulnerabilities quickly and cost\-effectively, reducing warranty costs and recalls.
-But connectivity has also posed growing cybersecurity challenges for OEMs and their supply chainswith cyber attacks becoming more sophisticated, frequent, and severe.
+But connectivity has also posed growing cybersecurity challenges for OEMs and their supply chains—with cyber attacks becoming more sophisticated, frequent, and severe.
 As the attack landscape changed over the last few years, and new attack methods emerged, the industry became acutely aware that any point of connectivity can be attacked.
 The first decade of automotive cybersecurity was marked by a rise in cyber incidents and attacks against OEMs and the ecosystem, continuously introducing new attack vectors and methods, even as OEMs invested in improving cybersecurity protections.
-According to Upstreams research, between 2019\-2023, incidents disclosed in the clear web (media) have increased by over 50%, reaching 295 reported incidents in 2023\.In 2023 alone, 95% of attacks were remote, and 64% of attacks were executed by black hat actors.3 Application programming interfaces (APIs) have been playing a key role in exposing vehicle functionality to drivers and enterprise applications, as well as delivering a data\-driven experience.
-As more functionality has been exposed through APIs, cybersecurity risks have also increased dramatically, while at the same time, the cost of attacking and attack thresholds have decreased opening the door for exponential growth in the scale and impact of attacks.
+According to Upstream’s research, between 2019\-2023, incidents disclosed in the clear web (media) have increased by over 50%, reaching 295 reported incidents in 2023\.
+In 2023 alone, 95% of attacks were remote, and 64% of attacks were executed by black hat actors.3 Application programming interfaces (APIs) have been playing a key role in exposing vehicle functionality to drivers and enterprise applications, as well as delivering a data\-driven experience.
+As more functionality has been exposed through APIs, cybersecurity risks have also increased dramatically, while at the same time, the cost of attacking and attack thresholds have decreased— opening the door for exponential growth in the scale and impact of attacks.
-In this years report, we chose to zoom in on the impact of automotive and mobility cybersecurity risks.
+In this year’s report, we chose to zoom in on the impact of automotive and mobility cybersecurity risks.
 10
- 2024 Upstream Security Ltd. All Rights Reserved
-Well focus on both external impact, which is visible to the ecosystem, and internal impact which refers to organizational efficiencies and processes.
+© 2024 Upstream Security Ltd. All Rights Reserved We’ll focus on both external impact, which is visible to the ecosystem, and internal impact which refers to organizational efficiencies and processes.
-Both internal and external impacts are assessed by different stakeholders in different waysin this report well offer a framework which can be customized for each stakeholders strategic goals, target market, relevant mobility assets, etc.
+Both internal and external impacts are assessed by different stakeholders in different ways—in this report we’ll offer a framework which can be customized for each stakeholder’s strategic goals, target market, relevant mobility assets, etc.
 External impact can be objectively measured in two dimensions: scale and cost.
-Well showcase how advanced connectivity and software\-defined architectures continuously introduce new cybersecurity risks, attracting executives' attention across the entire ecosystem due to the potential impact on the safety of drivers, passengers and the integrity of data at massive scale, leading to
+We’ll showcase how advanced connectivity and software\-defined architectures continuously introduce new cybersecurity risks, attracting executives' attention across the entire ecosystem due to the potential impact on the safety of drivers, passengers and the integrity of data at massive scale, leading to